Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 The rotors allow to implement interpolated motions easily.
 The quaternion slerp method is related to this algorithm.

+# angles and distances

+The inner product is used for angle and distance calculations.
+It is similar to the matrix dot product, but valid for all dimensions.

 # Denavit-Hartenberg - Screw - CGA

+This section will probably be moved to configuration page when defined, and will describe how they are related and converted into each other (primarily to allow defintion by DH and then use the data in screw configuration).